lumapps/samples/Custom Url Schemes/README.md

 end open location
 ```

-Save this file as an **Application**
+Save this file as an **Application**.

-2. Add the custom scheme to the launcher
+2. Add the custom scheme to the launcher.

     2.1.
-Locate the saved file on your disk
+Locate the saved file on your disk.

     2.2.
-Right click -> Show Package Contents
+Right click -> Show Package Contents.

     2.3.
-Edit `Contents/info.plist`
+Edit `Contents/info.plist`.

 At the end of the file, before the closing tags `</dict></plist>`, insert the following: